bemasher/icd10/README.md

 # ICD-10-CM Full-Text Search
 A full-text search engine for the ICD-10-CM classification system.
+A live instance can be found at: https://icd.bemasher.net/

 ## Features
 At the moment it supports queries by term, code, and prefix: